turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Get all the token from marketplace

-First create struct `TokenDetail` and add decorator `nearBindgen` for serialize/deserialize the struct in the NEAR runtime, think of it as the required syntax for every struct to run on NEAR protocol.
+First we need to create struct `TokenDetail` and add decorator `nearBindgen` for serialize/deserialize the struct in the NEAR runtime, think of it as the required syntax for every struct to run on NEAR protocol.

 The function will return list of `TokenDetail` via view function `get_market`.
 We use `.entries` from `PersistentUnorderedMap` that takes start and end index from our list, we can use this for pagination later when building the frontend application.